Kshitij-Vaidya/Homomorphic_Encryption_For_kNN_On_The_Cloud/Week 3/README.md

 print(f"Decrypted message: {d_m}")

-For Paillier.py, written below is an example of the object to be passed along with sample arguments
+For Paillier.py, written below is an example of the object to be passed along with sample arguments.
+The value of k should be compatible with the length of the message

 test = Paillier(k=32)
 n, g = test.get_public_key()